mr3m/kanedama/datascience/README.md

 # Solution

+## Installation

 To run the solution, use python `3.8.8` and run on your terminal at the `datascience` directory :
 ```sh
 source setup.sh
 ```

+## Exploratory Data Analysis

+You're invited to see the file `exploration.ipynb` in resume :
+- I explore the data, the distribution of balances and some visualization of the transactions at different aggregation levels
+- I try to fit a linear model on the incoming transactions and balance to predict the outgoing for the same period having good results
+- I try to fit a linear model on the past incoming and outgoing transactions, and balances to predict the upcoming aggregated outgoing.
+- I try to fit other regression models on the same dataset improving on accuracy.
+- I try to optimize hyper-parameters of the winning model, no notable improvement
+- I try to fit an ARIMA model using validation and testing dataset to try to optimize the order of the timeseries minimizing AIC, no better results than previous model

+## API

+A new `/train` route was added, in which a List of List of Transactions paired with the Account information must be submitted to train the model, this will export a binary file containing the trained model.
+Then the `/predict` route can be called as usual, if the model is not fitted previously this will fail.